Registration Policies & Class Procedures

-Have you already registered your child for a camp or class?
+Have you registered your child for a Magik Theatre camp or class?
 Still considering it?
-See our Registration Policies and Class Procedures to address any questions you may have.
+See our Camp Policies and Procedures below to address any questions you may have.

 If your questions are not addressed here, please contact our Education Department at education@magiktheatre.org.